Las Vegas F1 Tickets: Prices, Options, Zones, Where to Buy

 Vegas F1 ticket discount for Nevada residents

-Nevada Residents were eligible for a discounted single-day ticket.
+Nevada Residents were eligible for a discounted single-day ticket in 2023.
 Prices started at just $200 for a grandstand seat for a single day.

 Residents had to provide their ZIP code and the discounted tickets could only be purchased from 7am to midnight on October 6th.